-Coxem did for his SEM-EDX systems a new backscattered electron detector (BE) recently presented, which impresses with its excellent sensitivity.
+Coxem recently presented a new backscattered electron detector (BE) for their SEM-EDX systems , which impresses with its excellent sensitivity.
 The new BE detector is particularly interesting for applications that benefit from a high contrast of the atomic number Z.

 Our customer from the University of Göttingen wanted to know more about this and provided us with a Z-resolution standard to qualify the detector.
 The standard is made of brass, which shows the finest variations of the atomic number through segregation.
 The fine lines in the BE image show the beginning of the separation of copper and zinc.

-This image, which is not particularly spectacular in itself, nevertheless astonished our customers, as it shows that the new FA detector can display even the smallest atomic number differences of ΔZ <0.1.
+This image, which is not particularly spectacular in itself, nevertheless astonished our customers, as it shows that the new BE detector can display even the smallest atomic number differences of ΔZ <0.1.